-To customize YouTube embed codes, you’ll need to tinker with CSS and code, which may prove time-consuming and ultimately will lead to less than satisfactory results.
+Speaking of customization, To make YouTube embed codes your own, you’ll need to tinker with CSS and code, which may prove time-consuming and ultimately will lead to less than satisfactory results.
 You can also arrange for your YouTube video embed to appear without the signature controls; this is something even the most technically-challenged can figure out how to do.

 All of this is in stark contrast to (most) of the other platforms mentioned on this list.
 Designed to be super flexible, business-oriented video hosting software enables users to design their own video player, one that showcases a company’s logo and matches its brand colors.

 Perhaps most importantly, YouTube doesn’t provide data as comprehensive as other paid options.

 You can view the total views and the like to dislike ratio.

 Besides these vanity metrics, you have no idea whether or not your video is resonating with your audience.
 This proves problematic when trying to assess whether or not your video marketing initiatives are succeeding.